horacehoff/soda/README.md

 # Soda
 > A utility that makes Rust feel like an interpreted language

-Soda allows you to use Rust like an interpreted language, e.g. for quick prototyping.\
+Soda allows you to use Rust like an interpreted language, e.g. for quick prototyping.
-For example, to create a new file simply run `soda new`.
+ - To create a new file run `soda new`.
-Next, to run it, run `soda myfile.rs`.
-It compiles it using rustc using the specified flags and immediately runs it, providing a seamless experience.
+ - To run any rust file, run `soda myfile.rs`.
+It compiles it using rustc using the specified flags and immediately runs it, providing a Python-like experience.
 Executables are stored in a local .soda folder.
-You can run `soda --clean`
+ - Run `soda --clean` to remove the .soda folder

 ```
 Soda